 - After the bubbles become thinner, add 1/3 fine sugar, and then continue to beat at high speed.

 - After the bubbles are finer, add the remaining fine sugar, and continue to beat until stiff peaks.

 - Scoop the meringue into the egg yolk batter in 3 portions and mix well.

 - Pour the evenly mixed batter into the mold, tap it a few times to knock out the large air bubbles.

 - Put it in a boiling steamer.
-Close the lid diagonally to leave a gap, steam on medium heat for 35 minutes, then turn off the heat and simmer for 5 minutes.
+Close the lid diagonally to leave a gap, steam on medium heat for 35 minutes, then turn off the heat and leave for 5 minutes.
 Please adjust the heat and time according to your own pot, mold and quantity.